-For Flood Victims, Tiny Homes Make Big Impact
+High School Students Build Tiny Houses For Flood Victims

 "Folks in West Virginia were still suffering even though all the press had gone away," said Kathy D'Antoni, who oversees the state's vocational schools.

-For the project, the schools received 20,000 dollars from the Board of Education, along with significant contributions from neighboring communities.
+For the project, the schools received $20,000 from the Board of Education, along with significant contributions from neighboring communities.
 So far, 15 homes have been built.

 By participating, students can learn practical skills like carpentry, electrical work and plumbing.